It’s one thing knowing a language, quite another knowing a country’s culture and business etiquette.

 An English sideways hand wave is often misinterpreted as “go away” or “no”.
 Ensure that you have clean, hole-free socks.
 It is polite to remove your shoes when entering an Indian’s home.
 It is customary to arrive up to 30 minutes late for a business dinner.
 If a garland is placed around your neck, take it off within five minutes.
 This denotes humility.

 Formality is king in France, especially when it comes to conversing in business talks in this otherwise passionate language.
-The French keep their personal and business personas compartmentalised.
+The French keep their personal and business personas compartmentalized.
 This extends to small talk.

 Keep all chat on a strictly formal level until you really know someone well over a period of time.
 It is advised to mug up on key phrases beforehand since demonstrating them in meetings shows a desire to forge long-term business relationships.
 Always greet with “bonjour” (good morning) or “bonsoir” (“good evening”) followed by their formal title, on entering an office or meeting; similarly with “au revoir” – or “goodbye” – when departing.